-Responsibility for daily administration of the Plan is delegated to the General Manager.
+Responsibility for daily administration of the Plan is delegated to the Executive Director.
 In addition, the Board employs a number of consultants and specialists to assist them with managing member funds.
 These include:

-- professional money managers, TD Asset

-Management (formerly Greystone Managed

-Investments) and Leith Wheeler Investment

-Counsel Ltd., who are responsible for investing

-member funds according to the Board's investment

-policies;

-- a custodian, RBC Investor and Treasury Services, who holds all securities and cash in the funds and reports independently to the Board, thereby ensuring all funds are safeguarded; and

-- a pension consultant, Aon Hewitt, Inc.

-who assists the Board in monitoring the

-performance of the investment managers.
+- professional money managers, TD Asset Management and Leith Wheeler Investment Counsel Ltd., who are responsible for investing member funds according to the Board's investment policies; - a custodian, RBC Investor and Treasury Services, who holds all securities and cash in the funds and reports independently to the Board, thereby ensuring all funds are safeguarded; and - a pension consultant, Aon, who assists the Board in monitoring the performance of the investment managers.